-Justine Richardson is Director of The Arboretum, a 400 acre, internationally accredited, living laboratory at the University of Guelph.
-She brings a life-long passion for science and nature, and a strategic story-telling approach to leadership in cultural spaces.
+Justine Richardson is Director of The Arboretum, a 400-acre, internationally accredited, living laboratory at the University of Guelph.
+She brings a life-long passion for science and nature and a strategic storytelling approach to leadership in cultural spaces.

-Justine studied History of Art at Yale University (BA), Cultural Studies at Michigan State University (MA), community organizing at the Highlander Center for Research and Education (Newmarket, Tennessee, USA), Undoing Racism at the People’s Institute for Survival and Beyond (New Orleans, Louisiana, USA), and media production at both The Communications Experience (Guatemala City, Guatemala) and at Appalshop.
+Justine studied history of art at Yale University (BA), cultural studies at Michigan State University (MA), community organizing at the Highlander Center for Research and Education (Newmarket, Tennessee, USA), undoing racism at the People’s Institute for Survival and Beyond (New Orleans, Louisiana, USA), and media production at both the Communications Experience (Guatemala City, Guatemala) and at Appalshop.

 She lives in Guelph, Ontario, with her family.